PSHE

 We aim to ‘live’ what is learnt and apply it to everyday situations in the school community.

 To enrich the school’s approach to PSHE and to broaden the curriculum, we organise events and opportunities such as Kindness Week and participate in national drives, such as Hello Yellow Day (Mental Health awareness.)
+Our Year 5 pupils also took part in the Happy Harrow Project which can be read about here.

 Furthermore, the school offers targeted support to families and children through our pastoral leader and play therapist (who visits once a week).